rabindrakharel/pmo/PLAN_entity_reference_dropdown.md

   }

   // Step 2: Batch resolve all UUIDs (1 query per entity_code)
-  // ONLY add to ref_data if UUIDs are found in entity_instance table for (const [entityCode, uuidSet] of Object.entries(entityCodeToUuids)) {
+  // ONLY add to ref_data_entityInstance if UUIDs are found in entity_instance table for (const [entityCode, uuidSet] of Object.entries(entityCodeToUuids)) {
     const uuids = Array.from(uuidSet);
     if (uuids.length === 0) continue;